-A degree audit is a record of the progress a student has made toward completing the degree requirements.
-Degree audits are accessible to students at any time in AccessPlus.
-Students need to review the degree audit at least once each semester.
-Students should contact their advisor immediately if their audit is inaccurate.
+An academic progress report (APR) is a record of the progress a student has made toward completing the degree requirements.
+APRs are accessible to students at any time in Workday.
+Students need to review the APR at least once each semester.
+Students should contact their advisor immediately if their APR is inaccurate.